-The Ink Preferred has a welcome offer bonus of 100,000 Chase Ultimate Rewards points after you spend $15,000 on purchases within the first three months of card membership.
+After Chase recently slashed the spending requirement on the Ink Preferred, it now has a welcome offer bonus of 100,000 Chase Ultimate Rewards points after you spend $8,000 on purchases within the first three months of card membership.

 These points don't expire as long as you keep your account open.

 This is a big one, and a reason to hold the card for the long-term.

 Chase Ink Business Preferred cardholders will earn 3x Ultimate Rewards points per dollar spent on your first $150,000 spent each year in combined purchases for travel, shipping purchases, internet, cable, and phone service, and on advertising purchases made with social media sites and search engines.